PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 Configuring your application to restart failed processes is not enough to keep a distributed system healthy.
 There are scenarios where a system's processes can be both alive and unresponsive, or otherwise unhealthy.
-You should use liveness probes to notify Kubernetes that your application's processes are unhealthy and it should restart them.
+You should use liveness probes to notify PlaidCloud that your application's processes are unhealthy and it should restart them.

 The Pod `template` for the `zk` `StatefulSet` specifies a liveness probe.